dora-team/dora.dev/hugo/content/guides/value-stream-management/index.md

 * **Start simple**: Begin with a blank canvas – a whiteboard, a large sheet of paper, or a digital collaboration tool.
 * **Follow the flow**: Map out each distinct step in your software delivery process (or break/fix), from the moment code is committed to when it's deployed to users.
 * **Find the right level of detail**: Strive for a balance between too much detail (overwhelming) and too little (missing improvement opportunities).
-If a step like "CI Build" seems problematic, break it down further in a second pass (e.g., "unit test," "linting," "integration test," "code analysis").
+If a step like "CI Build" seems problematic, break it down further in a second pass (such as "unit test," "linting," "integration test," "code analysis").

 ![Simple VSM example mapping the “happy path” flow from code commit to production deployment.](vsm-title.png) Simple VSM example mapping the “happy path” flow from code commit to production deployment.